The CTLA continues to pursue four principle objectives.

 - Hearing Office Bail (Re) 2017 ABQB 74

 Finally, the CTLA also endeavours to educate the public and the prevailing governments of the day on issues pertaining to criminal justice.
 There are often calls for stiffer penalties in criminal cases, as well as “reforms” which have the potential of eroding our civil and constitutional rights, and these must be resisted by a strong and united defence bar.
 In addition, the image society has of the defence lawyer does not always reflect the truly honourable character of our role in the Justice system.
 The CTLA ensures that the public hears a different perspective.
 While our organization recognizes society’s concerns about the prevalence of crime, the CTLA brings to the forefront the dangers and inefficacy of some of these more radical changes.
 The CTLA, along with the other participants in the legal community, wants to help protect, promote and improve the strong justice system which already enjoy in Canada.
 A recent example of this was the organization’s “Rowbotham” project in 2015 which saw CTLA volunteers make dozens of court applications on behalf of individuals who had been denied a defence lawyer by legal aid.
 These were essentially indigent individuals who clearly could not afford a lawyer, but due to years of government cut-backs no longer qualified for legal aid assistance.
 These unrepresented individuals were clogging the courts as judges were rightly reluctant to force them to proceed to trial by themselves.
-Our public advocacy efforts forced the Alberta government to recognize this manifest injustice and to significantly increase spending on legal aid by the end of 2015.
-This effort continues to this day as our representatives continue to meet with the Law Society, government and the Legal Aid Society in an effort to craft a truly fair and effective legal aid system for the future.
+Our public advocacy efforts forced the Alberta government to recognize this manifest injustice and to significantly increase legal aid spending in 2015 and contributed ultimately to a new governance agreement for Legal Aid which significantly improved the legal aid system for Albertans.